 TheInterCulture seeks to build a community of engaged readers and contributors through editorial series, recipes, travelogues, current events, personal essays and interviews.
 This site looks to partner with brands and organizations to widen an intercultural audience, promote diversity and increase a cultural dialogue through consulting, sponsorships and content marketing.

 As a GenX (#nevertoolate) Asian (Korean/Japanese)-American, I’ve always lived within at least two cultures.
 From preserving ethnic heritage and customs to embracing modern ways of life, I am fascinated with how people adapt and blend intercultural practices into their lives.
 Being in a mixed race relationship and raising a mixed race daughter, we are defining our own #interculture and evolving as the modern day mixed family – a blend of what’s old and true with how it makes sense for today.
-Based on our combined ethnicities, I particularly love the intersection of east meets west.

 I’ve been fortunate to travel and it continues to be a part of my life.
 But most of the year I’m at home continuing to broaden my global mindset within a local reach among friends and family.
 After having lived a dozen years spread across cities such as New York, Chicago and Boston, I took for granted the vast culture at my fingertips.
 Now in small town PA I have to work a little harder and drive a little farther in finding ways to interact with diverse communities.
 But there are local cultural institutions everywhere and more often than not there are people nearby who want to talk about intercultural ideas from recipes, films or travel tips to world affairs to raising intercultural families.